hablapps/app-bigbrothapp/README.md

 ## Run Online

-Follow the instructions on [speechlang.org](http://speechlang.org/apps.php)
+Follow the instructions on the [apps](http://speechlang.org/apps.php) section from speechlang.org.

 ## Compilation